Skip to main content

 Mobile-first and consumer applications: Firebase's generous scale

 Firebase Authentication excels for consumer mobile applications and web apps prioritizing free-tier generosity over B2B features.
-The 50,000 MAU free tier (Firebase Pricing) exceeds all competitors—5× larger than Clerk's 10,000 and 7× larger than Auth0's 7,500.
+The 50,000 MAU free tier (Firebase Pricing) matches Clerk's 50,000 MRU free tier and is 2× larger than Auth0's 25,000.
 For bootstrapped consumer apps, this difference enables reaching initial scale without authentication costs.

 Native mobile SDKs for iOS and Android are Firebase's standout strength, with first-class React Native support through the actively maintained React Native Firebase library.
 The mobile authentication flows feel native because they are—not WebViews wrapping web authentication like some competitors.
 Biometric authentication, device credential integration, and offline capability come standard.